eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 trustworthiness.
-The use of relevant and available cybersecurity certification schemes under the Cybersecurity Act (CSA)[^1] referenced in the Regulation implementing act (IA) should avoid divergent approaches and harmonize the implementation of the cybersecurity requirements laid down by the Regulation.
+The use of relevant and available cybersecurity certification schemes under the Cybersecurity Act (CSA)[^1] referenced in the Regulation implementing act (IA) should avoid divergent approaches and harmonise the implementation of the cybersecurity requirements laid down by the Regulation.

 Member States, according to Article 5c(3) of the Regulation, shall